d3b-center/d3b-bixu-data-assembly/scripts/copy_number_consensus_call/README.md

 # Copy Number Consensus Call

+*Note:This README is from OpenPBTA method git repo*

 ## Overview

 The PBTA data set contains CNVs called from different callers, ie. Manta, CNVkit, and Freec.